qualitysupport/metrology/README.md

-Introduction:

-The "Ohm Temperature Calibration Tool" is a useful tool for calibrating automated computer systems that measure electrical assemblies in environments where temperatures may change.
-These types of systems are often used in a variety of settings, including near freezers or furnaces, where temperature fluctuations can affect the accuracy of measurements.
+This repository contains code for a resistance temperature coefficient measurement system, which can be used to calibrate automated computer systems that measure electrical assemblies in environments that could cause temperatures to change.
+For example, if you're testing electrical systems near freezers or furnaces, it can affect your measurements.

-The tool was built using R Language, a powerful programming language commonly used for statistical analysis and data visualization.
-One of the benefits of using R Language is that it allows users to easily manipulate and analyze data sets, making it a valuable tool for working with large amounts of data.

-The tool uses a concept called the temperature coefficient of resistance (TCR) to predict resistance measurements based on temperature.
-TCR is a measure of the change in electrical resistance of a material as a function of temperature.
-The tool calculates TCR using the average resistance and temperature of two data sets, one taken at a low temperature and the other at a high temperature.
-The tool then uses TCR to predict the resistance of a material at a specific temperature.
+The system works by taking measurements of the electrical resistance of a material at two different temperatures, using a precision electrical measurement device.
+The temperature coefficient of resistance (TCR) is then calculated as the percentage change in resistance per degree Celsius.
+The TCR can be used to predict the resistance at a specific temperature, using the following formula:

-Overall, the "Ohm Temperature Calibration Tool" is a useful tool for calibrating automated computer systems that measure electrical assemblies in changing temperature environments.
-By using R Language, the tool is able to easily manipulate and analyze large amounts of data, making it a valuable tool for a variety of applications.
+TCR = (R2 - R1) / (T2 - T1) * (100 / R1)

+Where R1 and R2 are the electrical resistances at temperatures T1 and T2, respectively.

+In addition to the TCR measurement system, we have also developed a function for measurement uncertainty.
+This is important because all measurements have some degree of uncertainty, due to various factors such as equipment precision and environmental conditions.
+The function generates a random number within a specified range, which represents the uncertainty of the measurement.
+The range is based on a 95% standard deviation, which means that there is a 95% chance that the generated number will fall within 1 standard deviation of the mean (0).

+To use the measurement uncertainty function, simply input your measurement uncertainty (in Ohms) as a variable.
+The function will automatically double the input value to account for the K2 Standard Deviation 17025 compliance.
+Make sure to use the correct units of measure, as incorrect units can lead to serious errors in your calculations.

+We hope that this code will be useful for those looking to calibrate their computer systems using NIST traceable equipment.

 Testing Procedure: